Nova A.

 • Case Studies - It involves an in-depth study of a person, group, or organization.

-• Literature Review - It is a detailed survey of published work by other authors.
+• Literature Review - This is a detailed survey of published work by other authors.

 The sample size is small, and the respondents are selected to collect the required data.